By Myprotein Writer

 HF diets have been linked with many health benefits – including lowering body weight, total cholesterol levels, blood pressure and triglyceride (fat) blood levels.

-Additionally, HF diets have been suggested to increase High Density Lipoproteins (HDL’s) and lowering serum insulin and blood glucose levels, believed to aid in the prevention and control of diabetes – therefore, again, suggesting that HF diets may improve health markers and reduce the risk of cardiovascular disease, diabetes and obesity.
+Additionally, HF diets have been suggested to increase High Density Lipoproteins (HDL’s) and lowering serum insulin and blood glucose levels, believed to aid in the prevention and control of diabetes – therefore, again, suggesting that HF diets may improve health markers.

 In terms of body composition, HF diets (provided they contain adequate protein >1.6g.kg) are linked to increased Fat Free Mass (FFM), lowered body fat and body weight.
 This occurs in conjunction with exercise.